 - Adding your wishes to the Wishing Box for a sustainable Newton and a chance to win $100

-- Gallery walk of neighborhood action poster ideas
+- Gallery walk of neighbourhood action poster ideas

-- Conversation tables to chat about your ideas with others
+- Conversation tables to chat about your plans with others

 - Children’s’ activities